Han-Cao/collapse-bubble/docs/merge_duplicates.md

 - For sample1, we concat 1,4 to get the final 6A insertion.
 - For sample2, if also consider 1,4, its genotype is `0|0`, but if we consider 2,3, it should be `.|0`.

 This means we need to find all possible combinations that can generate the same allele to determine whether the genotypes for non-alt haplotypes are ref or missing.
 This requires a lot of time when there are many variants to be considered, and most combinations should not affect the final result.
 Therefore, we currently only check the conbinations that are seen (i.e., 1,4 not 3,4) in existing haplotypes.

 If you already specify `--merge-mis-as-ref`, this would not be a problem.
-In this case, the genotypes of concatenated alleles are missing if and only if all existing genotypes are missing:
+Because the genotypes of concatenated alleles are missing if and only if all existing genotypes are missing:

 ```
               sample1   sample2